KanchanaKumudini/Buffer-Overflow/README.md

 ![10](https://user-images.githubusercontent.com/50174329/80060168-81815680-854b-11ea-89e3-e548e5970ee3.PNG)

-by default the C program shows the int main fuctio, int argc is the count of arguments, char argv is the character array of values and next line we created a character buffer of 500 bites and we run the very vulnerable function string copy.
+by default the C program shows the int main fuction, int argc is the count of arguments, char argv is the character array of values and next line we created a character buffer of 500 bites and we run the vulnerable function string copy.
 This says that the argv value [1] and copy that into buffer.
 The problem is that if argv value is more than 500 it will overflow the buffer.
 Then type Ctrl x to exit.

 10. Type nano, ls, and we can see our exvexec.sh and our vuln.c program.